sunimp/EVMKit/README.md

 ### Starting and Stopping

-`EvmKit.Kit` instance requires to be started with `start` command.
+`EVMKit.Kit` instance requires to be started with `start` command.
 This start the process of synchronization with the blockchain state.

 ```swift
 evmKit.start()